 If you have a good idea of what your insurance company will and will not cover you’ll be well informed about your policy and will know what to expect from your insurance.

-Sarah is currently an in-network provider for United, Cigna, Harvard Pilgrim and Aetna and is a registered provider with Anthem BCBS.
+Sarah is currently an in-network provider for United, Cigna, Harvard Pilgrim, Aetna and Anthem BCBS.
 Not all plans these companies offer cover acupuncture, so it is important to speak with your insurance company directly.

 What Sarah Will Do